tomwhite007/rename-angular-component/src/move-ts-indexer/README.md

 The original code by Ryan Stringham can be found here: https://github.com/stringham/move-ts

-His method for finding files and their dependencies within a repo was way faster than my original effort, and his code taught me a lot about using the TypeScript AST to navigate code in a file.
+His method for finding files and their dependencies within a repo was way faster than my original effort.